 Detail-oriented jobs for highly sensitive people

 As mentioned among the traits, highly sensitive people tend to be very detailed oriented.
-So any jobs that involve remembering a lot would be perfect for the HSP.
-Here are a list of detail-oriented jobs.
+So jobs that involve remembering a lot would be perfect for the HSP.
+Here is a list of detail-oriented jobs.

 And needless to say, that would create a very unsafe living or working space.
 So if you can draw pretty well, this would be an ideal career for you as a highly sensitive person.